Aaron Judge Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in MLB.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.

+- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in the league.

+- Glasnow (6-4) gets the starting nod for the Rays in his 15th start of the season.
+He's put together a 3.35 ERA in 80 2/3 innings pitched, with 110 strikeouts.

-- In his most recent time out on Sunday, the right-hander went six innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- In his last time out on Saturday, the righty went six innings against the Los Angeles Angels, giving up five earned runs while surrendering eight hits.

+- The 30-year-old has an ERA of 3.35, with 12.3 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .209 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.